 How to Grow a Voodoo Lily

 The voodoo lily plant can be grown both outdoors in beds or containers, and indoors as a houseplant.
-It generally provides interest from the start of spring when it flowers, to the start of fall when it goes into dormancy.
+It generally provides interest from early spring when it flowers to early fall when it goes into dormancy.
 Read on for specific information on how to grow this plant indoors.

 Propagation

 The new tubers can be separated from the parent in spring, or you can wait for them to detach themselves.
-Whenever repotting these plants, be sure to search through the soil, you might be surprised at how many new plants you’ll find.
+Whenever repotting these voodoo lily plants, be sure to search through the soil; you might be surprised at how many new plants you’ll find.

 Soil

-A good quality potting soil may be adequate, but since these plants require very well-drained soil, a succulent mix would probably be better.
-These plants are heavy feeders that prefer a rich growing medium, so select a product that contains some organic compost.
+A good quality potting mix soil may be adequate, but since these exotic plants require very well-drained, organic soil, a succulent mix would probably be better.
+These plants are heavy feeders that prefer a rich growing medium, so select a product that contains some organic compost and peat moss.

 If you would like to improve the drainage of your soil, you can mix in about 25% perlite or grit.
 One thing to bear in mind when using a perlite-rich soil is that these plants can get somewhat top-heavy, so use a heavy pot, or find a way to stabilize the container to prevent it from tipping over.